-As accounting officer, the CEO has responsibility for reviewing the effectiveness of the system of internal control.
+As accounting officer, the Co CEO has responsibility for reviewing the effectiveness of the system of internal control.
 During the year in question the review has been informed by:

-- · the work of the external auditor - the financial management and governance self-assessment process or the school resource management self-assessment tool - the work of the executive managers within the academy trust who have responsibility for the development and maintenance of the internal control framework
+- · the work of the external auditor - · the work of the internal auditor who has been vetted and approved by the members and trustees. - the financial management and governance self-assessment process or the school resource management self-assessment tool - the work of the executive managers within the academy trust who have responsibility for the development and maintenance of the internal control framework